NicHub-Semprini/vince-bot/README.md

 ### Public commands

- - /session → get next game session or a [default message](https://translate.google.it/?hl=it&sl=it&tl=en&text=Prossima%20sessione%3A%20non%20settata&op=translate) if the scheduled date is before current one
+ - /sessione → get next game session or a [default message](https://translate.google.it/?hl=it&sl=it&tl=en&text=Prossima%20sessione%3A%20non%20settata&op=translate) if the scheduled date is expired or unset